Procedural Rules, 29 CFR Part 2700

 (c) In the interest of avoiding duplication of argument, however, the Commission may permit the filing of an amicus curiae brief within 20 days after the close of the briefing period set forth in § 2700.75(a)(1), provided that the amicus curiae’s motion for participation as an amicus curiae is filed within the initial briefing period (see § 2700.75(a)(1)) allotted to the party whose position the amicus curiae supports.
 If the Commission grants any such motion, the Commission’s order shall specify the time within which a response or reply may be made to the amicus curiae brief.

 (1) Opening and response briefs.
-Within 30 days after the Commission grants a petition for discretionary review, the petitioner shall file his opening brief.
-If the petitioner desires, he may notify the Commission and all other parties within the 30-day period that his petition and any supporting memorandum are to constitute his brief.
+Within 30 days after the Commission grants a petition for discretionary review, the petitioner shall file an opening brief.
+The petitioner may notify the Commission and all other parties within the 30–day period that the petition and any supporting memorandum are to constitute the opening brief.
 Other parties may file response briefs within 30 days after the petitioner’s brief is served.
 If the Commission directs review on its own motion, all parties shall file any opening briefs within 30 days of the direction for review.
 In such cases, a party may file a response brief within 20 days after service of the opposing party’s opening brief.

 (2) Reply briefs.
 In cases where the Commission has granted a petition for discretionary review, the petitioner may file a reply brief within 20 days after the service of the response briefs.